 OS grid ref.
 SD 498 878

-Historic Sizergh Castle and Gardens, situated around four miles south of the town of Kendal, is now owned by the National Trust, although a member of the Strickland family, who have been in possesion of the house since 1239, still occupies their ancestral home.
+Historic Sizergh Castle and Gardens, situated around four miles to the south of the town of Kendal, is now owned by the National Trust, although a member of the Strickland family, who have been in possesion of the house since as early as 1239, still occupies the family's ancestral home.

-The castle was originally a sixty feet high solar tower, of limestone rubble, with walls up to 3 metres (10 feet) thick, dating from medieval times.
-The name Sizergh originates from the Old Norse word 'Sigarith' meaning a dairy farm.
+The castle was originally a sixty feet high solar tower, dating from medieval times, it was built of limestone rubble, with walls measuring up to 3 metres (10 feet) thick.
+The name Sizergh originates from the Old Norse word 'Sigarith' which means a dairy farm.

 Many of Sizergh Castle's elegant rooms boast elaborate Elizabethan oak panelling and culminate in the superb inlaid chamber with its ornate plaster ceiling.
 The contents of the Inlaid Chamber had been sold off to the Victoria and Albert Museum.
 During the latter part of the twentieth century , the Victoria and Albert Museum began loaning the panelling back to the castle.
 The entire panelling was eventually restored in 1999 under a long-term loan.